Pluperfect: French

 In French, the indicative pluperfect (Plus-que-parfait, "more than perfect") is formed by taking the appropriate form of the imperfect indicative of the auxiliaries avoir or être and adding the past participle, j'avais mangé.
 Another type of pluperfect (passé antérieur, "past anterior") can be formed with the appropriate simple past form of the auxiliary: j'eus mangé, though it is rarely used now.

 Italian

 In Italian, there are two pluperfects in the indicative mood: the recent pluperfect (trapassato prossimo) and the remote pluperfect (trapassato remoto).
-The recent pluperfect is formed correspondingly to French by using the imperfect of the appropriate auxiliary verb (essere or avere) plus the past participle.
-For example, Ero affamato perché non avevo mangiato I was hungry because I had not eaten.
+The recent pluperfect is formed analogously to French by using the imperfect of the appropriate auxiliary verb (essere or avere) plus the past participle.
+For example: Ero affamato perché non avevo mangiato, "I was hungry because I had not eaten".
 The remote pluperfect is formed by using the preterite of the appropriate auxiliary verb plus the past participle.
 In the Italian consecutio temporum, the trapassato remoto should be used for completed actions in a clause subjugated to a clause whose verb is in the preterite.